purduerov/X13-Core/readme.txt

     That being said, it didn't show enough promise to make me think this extra effort was worth it, but maybe I can throw a freshman at it to do my dirty work for me + teach them how to build a nn.

+hist:
+  puts pixel values into a histogram, makes a palette out of the most occurring colors, then quantizes all other colors into these on a frame based on an idea from scott very naive; to demonstrate:
+    say I have 6 common frequencies
+    I'm looking for 4 colors so I quant down to 4
+    3 of my most frequent colors are shades of blue congrats you just turned the picture mostly blue
+  additionally:
+    these frequencies are [r,g,b], so adjacent pixels may differ a lot, and your results may be a little nonsensical to fix it should be done in a continuous color spectra

+dynamic_quant:
+  ^^ but less naive; however it's unuseably slow. much optimization would be needed to work it uses HSV since hue is a continuous [0,360] spectra instead of choosing the most frequent colors, it chooses local maxima of frequencies; to demonstrate:
+    if there are 4 blues but one blue is most common, then 6 reds and one is most common, all of which are together in a list, and I'm looking for 2 maxima, ideally it should choose one blue and one red (I said less naive, not infallible) since the reassignment of hues to this palette of maxima colors is manual and in python, it's ludicrously slow all of the runtime is spent in the quantize function GLHF

 rov ffserver.conf: